hcalex1/level-designer/README.md

 The `Game` interprets the player's commands, modifies the `Tile`s and `Navigator` accordingly and gives feedback to the player.

 ### The Room class
 The `Room` class repesents the space with which the *character* interacts.
-It is composed of information about the *room* viewable by the *character* and *object* with which the player can interact.
+It is composed of information about the *room* viewable by the *character* and *Interactive* with which the player can interact.

-### The Object class
+### The Interactive class
-The `Object` class can be used by the *character* to modify any the gamestate.
+The `Interactive` class can be used by the *character* to modify any the game state.
 It is currently only used in `Room`, but can be added to other classes (e.g. in *character* inventory).

-To allow the level designer more flexibility in the implementation of `Objects`, `Objects` can take a function with parameters `Game`, the use count and `ostream` that will be executed when the objected is used.
-This function can :
-- add/remove `Objects`
-- link/unlink `Rooms`
-- change `Tile`
-- exit the `Game`
-- use any other methods publicly accessible from `Game`